Academic Support Center

 Fellows offer one-on-one tutoring opportunities during office hours and content-specific whole group development workshops.
-Summer 2018 Tutoring Schedule are posted throughout Maguire Hall.
+Tutoring schedules are posted throughout Maguire Hall.

 If you are interested in learning more about opportunities to work with the Math Fellows, you can contact the program director, Kate Nissan.

 All three Loyola University Library locations or open to Arrupe college students, faculty, and staff.
 Two locations, the Information Commons and the Lewis Library, are located on the Lakeshore Campus and are accessible by the CTA Redline and the Loyola intercampus shuttle, the latter operates during the Fall and Spring terms when classes are in session.

 The Cudahy Library is a major reference library located on the Water Tower Campus.
 You can access the Cudahy Library by taking the Corboy Tower elevators to the 6th floor.

 The LUC Writing Center guides students towards becoming better writers who can clearly communicate their most important opinions and careful research in a thoughtful, thorough manner, starting from drafting based on reading and lecture notes, private reflections, and discussion with peers to completing a final essay draft.
 Undergraduate and graduate tutors from all disciplinary backgrounds assist students at every stage of the writing process, helping them understand prompts, conduct research, brainstorm, outline and draft their essay, and even format a Works Cited page or annotated bibliography.